Daisuke Matsuzaka: 2009 World Baseball Classic

 Matsuzaka was a member of the Japanese team at the 2009 World Baseball Classic, playing a key role as they successfully defended their title.
 He also won his second World Baseball Classic MVP award, finishing the tournament with a 3–0 record and a 2.45 ERA.
 In all, he pitched 142/3 innings, allowing 4 runs on 14 hits with 5 walks and 13 strikeouts.

 2013 World Baseball Classic

 Daisuke chose not to play for the Japanese team at the 2013 World Baseball Classic.
 The team advanced to the semifinal round without Matsuzaka, but failed to claim their third consecutive championship when they lost to Puerto Rico 3–1 in the semifinal round.

 Playing style

 Pitching

 Matsuzaka is a right-handed pitcher who throws from a three-quarter arm slot in a drop-and-drive motion.
-He throws numerous pitches in his repertoire: a four-seam fastball that sits at 90–94 mph (topped out at 97 mph in his first few years in Boston), a two-seam fastball in the low 90s, a cutter in the high 80s, a rare gyroball in the low 80s, and a changeup.
+He has numerous pitches in his repertoire: a four-seam fastball that sits at 90–94 mph (topped out at 97 mph in his first few years in Boston), a two-seam fastball in the low 90s, a cutter in the high 80s, a rare gyroball in the low 80s, and a changeup.